 In the spring of 2008, the Bank of Eureka Springs announced its intention to change its name to Cornerstone Bank.
 In the announcement of this decision, Charlie Cross, President and Chief Executive Officer, stated "We are proud of our long and rich history of being a locally owned and operated bank for 96 years.
 Our commitment to the financial success of our clients, our history of service, sound management and committed employees has been the backbone of our bank's growth and success."
 The name Cornerstone Bank was chosen because it demonstrates the bank's long history and strong foundation, while representing the institution's desire to grow with innovative and progressive products and services.
 In the fall of 2008, Bank of Eureka Springs officially changed its name to Cornerstone Bank.
 The new name allows for greater expansion capability, and greater cohesion for differing markets.

 In the spring of 2009, the Bank opened a branch in Berryville and in the fall of 2015 an additional branch was opened in Huntsville.
 Both locations are state-of-the art full-service facilities.
 In the spring of 2017, the Bank opened a temporary branch in Harrison.
-The construction of our permanent facility is underway now, in conjunction with the Cornerstone Plaza development.
-We hope to open this newest location in January of 2019.
+The construction of our permanent facility was completed in April 2019 with the Cornerstone Plaza Development set to be completed later in 2019.
 Property was purchased in Cassville, MO for future expansion.
 The Bank has plans to open additional facilities in other markets in the future.